tenzir/tenzir/web/docs/write-a-package.md

 ### Keep the context synchronized

-So far we did a one-shot download of the SSLB data into our lookup table.
+So far we did a one-shot download of the SSLBL data into our lookup table.
 But the fine folks at abuse.ch update the data regularly, and we want to keep our lookup table in sync with the latest version.